 Sitting majestically on the summit of Slieve Gullion, this is the highest surviving passage tomb in Ireland.
 At 573m Slieve Gullion is is the highest hill in Co.
 Armagh and from the tomb there are extensive views across Ulster and Leinster.

 The tomb is reached via a steep footpath which starts from the road through Slieve Gullion Forest Park.
-The single track road climbs high up the side of the hill and the views are spectacular – right from the start of the walk when you are looking down onto the green fields far below and the small knobbly hills of the volcanic ring-dyke surrounding Slieve Gullion, to when you approach the summit and the large circular cairn comes into view.
+The single track road climbs high up the side of the hill and the views are spectacular.
+Right from the start of the walk you are looking down onto the green fields far below and the small knobbly hills of the volcanic ring-dyke surrounding Slieve Gullion.
+Just before you reach the summit, the large circular cairn comes into view.

 A short passage with a lintelled roof leads into the octagonal chamber, which originally had a corbelled roof.
 Rather than using large orthostats to line the chamber, the walls were constructed from smaller stones, as in dry-stone walling.